landresarias/Testing-Springboot-Proj/prueba_frontend/ReadMe_Frontend.txt

 click on the Add button and enter data in the text fields, a new record will be created (save) or you can exit without saving (Cancel).
-7.- Click on the Update button, the data of the chosen record is loaded, which can be modified if you click Save or not save if you click Cancel
+7.- Click on the Update button, the data of the chosen record is loaded, which can be modified if you click Save or not save if you click Cancel.

+I am using IntelliJ IDEA platform 2022.3.3 (Ultimate Edition) for frontend(react js) and backend(Spring Boot).